JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: the bump map is a gray map
 NS: black is low white is up
-NS: so we can do a simple thign to get you started Janet
+NS: so we can do a simple thign to get you started

 JR: ok
 JR: just a bump or crease or something simple